-By 1847 the landscape had changed dramatically and there was unrest among the Maya population, that unrest ignited one last conflict, "the Castes War", when the Cruz'ob, went to war against the Mexican Federation for the control of the Yucatan Peninsula.
+By 1847 the landscape had changed dramatically and there was unrest among the Maya population, that unrest ignited one last conflict, "the Caste's War", when the Maya Cruz'ob, went to war against the Mexican Federation for the control of the Yucatan Peninsula.

-During the 50 years of the Casts War, a number of atrocities were committed as entire towns were burned down to ashes forcing the Maya families to abandon their homes and flee from the conflict areas into the territory of Brittish Honduras (former Brittish Colony, today Belize) and into Guatemala.
-It is during these years of conflict that the rituals and visits to Chacchoben stopped until the site was forsaken by the Maya becoming one of the many Maya sites lost under the jungle.
+During the 50 years of the Caste's War, a number of atrocities were committed as entire towns were burned down to ashes forcing the Maya families to abandon their homes and to escape from the conflict areas into the territory of Brittish Honduras (former Brittish Colony, today Belize) and into Guatemala.
+It's during these years of conflict that the rituals and visits to Chacchoben stopped until the site was forsaken and become one of the many Maya sites lost under the jungle.

-Recent history of Chacchoben started in 1942 when Serviliano Cohuo, a Yucatec Maya man looking for the perfect spot for his farm accidentally came across the temples in ruins and decided to settle down there.
-Over the years Serviliano Cohuo build his home at the base of "Gran Basamento", got married and had children who had the temples in ruins of Chacchoben as their playground.
+Recent history of Chacchoben started in 1942 when Serviliano Cohuo, a Maya Yucatec man looking for the perfect land to establish his farm accidentally came across the temples in ruins of Chacchoben and decided to settle down there.
+Over the years Serviliano Cohuo build his home at the base of "Gran Basamento", got married and had children who had Chacchoben's temples in ruins as their playground.

-In 1972 the Cohuo family hosted Dr. Peter Harrison, an American Archeologist leading a project sponsored by Tulane University and the Royal Ontario Museum, at their home.
+In 1972 the Cohuo family hosted Dr. Peter Harrison, an American Archeologist leading a project sponsored by Tulane University and the Royal Ontario Museum.
 Dr. Harrison was the first professional Archeologist who visited Chacchoben, he conducted the first professional exploration, made the first maps of the site and reported Chacchoben ruins to the Mexican Government.

-In 1974 Quintana Roo was declared a new Mexican State, and the new government started regulating the possesion of the land.
+In 1974 Quintana Roo was declared a new Mexican State and the new government started regulating the possesion of the land.
 In 1978, Serviliano Cohuo, was designated honorary guard of Chacchoben and was granted his right over his beloved farm, where he lived for the rest of his days.
-Serviliano Cohuo passed away in 1991, unfortunately, he didn't live long enough to fulfill his dream of seeing the temples in his backyard restored.
+Serviliano Cohuo passed away in 1991, unfortunately, he didn't fulfilled his dream of seeing the temples in his backyard restored.

 In June 1994, a new chapter in the history of Chacchoben was opened as the restoration project under the auspices of the INAH (National Institute of Anthropology and History) started.
 During the years that followed Mexican Archeologist Juan Rique conducted the excavation and restoration of the complexes identified as Group I-A and Group I-B, finally after more or less 1000 years, Chacchoben had started to reveal its secrets.

-In October 2002, INAH and the community of Chacchoben, settled an agreement.
+In October 2002, INAH and the people from Chacchoben reached an agreement.
 The land was expropriated from the Cohuo family, and the restored complexes were officially opened to the public.

 Chacchoben's ceremonial center covers an area of nearly 6 square kilometers.
-It is located in an area known as the "Region of the Lakes" due to the number of lagoons and areas with low terrains that are permanently humid or flooded during the rainy season.
+It's located in an area known as the "Region of the Lakes" due to the number of lagoons and areas with low terrains that are permanently humid or flooded during the rainy season.